kaiser-in-exile/a-believable-fiction/src/posts/chains/recursion-induction.md

     return fibonacci(n - 1) + fibonacci(n - 2)
 ```

+When the computer for instance tries to compute the value for `fibonaci(3)` it realises that `fibonacci(3) = fibonacci(2) + fibonacci(1)`, using the final rule in the definition of the fibonacci function.
+With fibonacci of 1, and 2 being known values from the rules above, it can trivially compute 3, and from three being known. it can compute 4, and so on....

+A method, which someone with a mild familiarity of mathematics might find reminiscent of...

 # Understanding Induction

 Induction is a rather abstract proof technique, it builds upon the idea that if something is true for a value, and then the fact that something is true for a value, can demonstrate that something is true for another value, you can club these two observations, and then say that something being true for another value if you are capable of deriving another another value, you can say that what you postulated is true for the another another value as well.

+A rather trivial proof of sum of natural numbers follows, you may skip it if you already know how it works

 Let's just take the example of proving that the sum of all natural numbers upto $N$ is actually $\frac{N(N + 1)}{2}$